mileweb/docs-content-ecp/en/docs/portal/applications/configuring-applications.md

 Observe the following guidelines:

 - The ECP accepts application configurations in JSON or YAML format.
 Like Kubernetes, YAML is the preferred format.
-- Wrap the elements of an ECP application into a single JSON or YAML file before submitting to the ECP.
-PATCHing an existing application allows partial configuration updates for a specific element of the application.
+- Wrap the composing objects of an ECP application into a single JSON or YAML file before submitting to the ECP.
+PATCHing an existing application allows submission of incomplete application configuration.
-- An “application name” parameter is required when an application configuration is to be deployed.
+- An “Application Name” parameter is required when an application configuration is to be deployed.
 The value of this parameter is used to fill the `metadata.name` fields of the target, workload controller, and `LoadBalancer4` objects.
-If you specify these `metadata.name` fields in the application configuration, make sure the values are consistent with the “application name” parameter.
+If you specify these `metadata.name` fields in the application configuration, make sure the values are consistent with the “Application Name” parameter.
-- The target type must be either `Location` or `RegionPreference`.
+- The Target type must be either `Location` or `RegionPreference`.
 Mixed usage of the two types is not allowed.
-Because some ECP locations/regions might not be enabled for you, contact CDNetworks' sales engineers if you want to enable certain locations or regions, or if you have trouble deploying your application to ECP locations/regions.
+Some ECP locations or Regions might not have been enabled for your account.
+Contact our sales engineers if you want to use certain locations or Regions, or if you have trouble deploying your application to ECP locations or Regions.
 - Not all Kubernetes workload Controllers are supported.
 We recommend you use a [StatefulSet](<https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/>) Controller to run applications that require persistent storage.
 Otherwise, use a [Deployment](<https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>).
-- When configuring a workload Controller, leave the `spec.replicas` field empty because the equivalent is configured in the target object.
+- When configuring a workload Controller, leave the `spec.replicas` field empty because the equivalent is configured in the Target object.
 - If you need persistent volumes for your application, you can use the storage class `local-ssd`.
 For more information, see [Using Storage Resources](</docs/portal/applications/using-advanced-ecp-features.md#using-storage-resources>).
-- Running containers in privileged mode is not allowed.
+- Running containers in privileged mode is NOT allowed.